+A “sensory-friendly” performance is a production that is slightly modified to accommodate individuals with sensory-input disorders, such as people on the autism spectrum.
 At this performance, you will notice relaxed “house rules;” people may need to get up, move around, and leave the theatre during the performance.
 There is no expectation that the audience will be completely quiet during the performance.
 Our goal is to create an environment where people with autism or sensory needs, along with their families, can enjoy coming to the theatre together and will feel comfortable, supported and free to be themselves.

 What the Constitution Means to Me at The Unicorn Theatre in Stockbridge

 Wednesday, May 31st 6:00pm